Decorative Abstract Image

 ASCRU Public Advisors

 I have been a carer of a person with Borderline Personality Disorder since 1990.
-We have 4 children, 3 girls and 1 boy, and I live in Poole in Dorset.
+We have 4 children, 3 girls and 1 boy, and I live in Dorset.

 I had a heart attack in 2018 and have had 3 stents fitted so I also have Service User experience as well as my Carers experience.